Stochastic Low-rank Tensor Bandits for Multi-dimensional Online Decision Making: Tensor Bandits

 At first glance, the tensor bandit problem posed in \eqref{eqn:tensor_bandit}-\eqref{eqn:pseduo_regret} can be re-formulated, via vectorization, as a standard multi-armed bandit problem of dimension $p_1\times\ldots\times p_d$.
 However, applying the existing algorithms for standard multi-armed bandits to vectorized tensor bandits may be inappropriate due to several reasons.
 First, the majority of existing solutions for multi-armed bandits require a proper initialization phase where each arm is pulled at least once, in order to give a well-defined solution \citep{auer2002finite}.
 For tensor bandits, such an initialization step can be computationally expensive or even infeasible, especially when $p_1\times\ldots\times p_d$ is large.
 Second, the vectorization approach may result in a severe loss of information, as the intrinsic structures (e.g., low-rank) of tensors are largely ignored after vectorization.
 Indeed, as commonly considered in recommendation systems and other applications \citep{kolda2009, Allen12,jain2014provable, bi2018multilayer, song2019tensor, xia2021statistically, bi2021tensors}, tensor objects usually have a low-rank structure and can be represented in a lower-dimensional space.

 In this work, we propose to retain the tensor form of $\cX$ and assume that it admits the following low-rank decomposition,

-where $\cS\in \mathbb{R}^{r_1\times \cdots\times r_d}$ is a core tensor, and $\Ub_1\in \mathbb R^{p_1\times r_1}, \ldots, \Ub_d\in \mathbb R^{p_d\times r_d}$ are matrices with orthonormal columns; see more details on this decomposition in Section \ref{sec:notation}.
+where $\cS\in \mathbb{R}^{r_1\times \cdots\times r_d}$ is a core tensor, and $\Ub_1\in \mathbb R^{p_1\times r_1}, \ldots, \Ub_d\in \mathbb R^{p_d\times r_d}$ are matrices with orthonormal columns; see more details on this decomposition in Section \ref{sec:notation}. \change{We consider a low-rank model where the rank $r_i$ is much smaller than $p_i$.
 The low-rank assumption in \eqref{eq:tucker} exploits the structures in tensors and efficiently reduces the number of free parameters in $\cX$.
-Furthermore, it allows us to consider an efficient initialization phase with $\cO(r^{(d-2)/2}p^{d/2})$ steps, assuming $r_1=\ldots=r_d=r$ and $p_1=\ldots=p_d=p$ for simplicity, which is much reduced comparing to the $p^d$ steps required in the simple vectorization strategy.
-As demonstrate in Table \ref{table:com}, comparing to the vectorized solutions that ignore the low-rank structure, our proposed low-rank tensor bandit algorithms have much improved finite-time regret bounds.
+Consider a special case where $r_i$ is fixed and $p_1=\ldots=p_d=p$ for simplicity.
+This low-rank modeling allows us to consider an efficient initialization phase with $\cO(p^{d/2})$ steps (see Lemma \ref{lemma:tensor_completion}), which is much reduced comparing to the $p^d$ steps required in the simple vectorization strategy. } As demonstrate in Table \ref{table:com}, comparing to the vectorized solutions that ignore the low-rank structure, our proposed low-rank tensor bandit algorithms have much improved finite-time regret bounds.

 Before discussing the main algorithms, we first describe our initialization procedure.
 Thanks to the tensor low-rank structure, our initialization phase need not to pull every arm at least once, which is required in the majority of multi-armed bandit algorithms.
 Define an initial set of $s_1$ steps